Accepted Applicant List

 Note: It is extremely important that all applicants on the Accepted Applicants List immediately inform the Operating Engineers Training Trust of any change in contact information, e.g., telephone number, address, etc. We must have the changes in writing and you may fill out a contact form on our website.

-Upon initial entry into the program, an applicant will be asked to provide all of the required documents including: a current Driver's License, Certified copy of their birth certificate, Diploma or equivilant (GED), Social Security card, and documents allowing them to work in the United States legally.
+Upon initial entry into the program, an applicant will be asked to provide all of the required documents including: a valid state issued Driver's License, Certified copy of their birth certificate, Diploma or equivalent (GED) and/or College Degree, Social Security card, and documents allowing them to work in the United States legally.
 Applicants will then be administered a Substance Abuse Test prior to being assigned to a training site.
 Failure to provide required documents or the drug test may be cause for rejection from the program.

-Once assigned to a training site, applicants will be expected to attend training at that location, Tuesday through Friday from 7:00 am to 3:30 pm.
+Once assigned to a training site, applicants will be expected to attend training (as often as possible) at that location, Tuesday through Friday from 7:00 am to 3:30 pm.

 Note: The applicant will NOT be paid during this initial training and evaluation period.
 Additionally, applicants may be dismissed from further continuance with the program for an inability to learn and employ appropriate safety skills in this training.

 Upon successsful completion of the initial training and evaluation program, an Apprentice Coordinator (a representative from the Operating Engineers Training Trust assigned to mentor and guide the applicant) will actively try to place the individual into a paid position with a union contractor.
 This can take anywhere from a few days to several weeks, or more.

 Upon being assigned to a job, the applicant will be indentured and officially become an apprentice.
 Indenturing is a State and Federally recognized procedure that essentially "binds" the apprentice to certain rules and procedures in order to remain in the Apprenticeship Program.
 All of this will be fully explained by the Apprentice Coordinator.